roman-milk/roman-milk.github.io/naughty-girl.md

  He could be forgiven because he was unaware of who, and what she was.
 Not her though.
 She had thrown away all the inhibitions that usually weighed upon a mature woman.
 She had become an irresponsible teenager, ready to please her boyfriend.
 Susan chuckled to herself.
 It was fun playing with an adult, and so amusing manipulating her.
 The very idea of sending her away to screw that young guy was wicked!

  This time she would leave them to it.
 Like young lovers they were eager to explore each others' body, for the pure pleasure it brought.
 She would listen to them from her bedroom and play with a toy.
 When she heard them orgasm, she would join in.
 It promised to be a good night.
-Report_Story #1